-Broken Base: A mild example but some people were skeptical that thechineseroom was developing this game, this mostly come from fans who didn't like Dear Esther.
-Many of the fears have dissipated though when Frictional Games said that they are still going to be the publishers
+Broken Base: Some people were skeptical that thechineseroom was developing this game, this mostly came from fans who didn't like Dear Esther.
+Many of the fears, though, have dissipated when Frictional Games said that they are still going to be the publishers

-Now that the game has come out, changes to mechanics has brought this issue up again, see They Changed It, Now It Sucks below.
-It seems another one is that if Frictional should have had given thechineseroom as much as they did in the final product, and if it makes the game better or worse.
+Once the game came out, changes to mechanics brought this issue up again, see They Changed It, Now It Sucks below.
+It seems another source of debate is whether Frictional should have had given thechineseroom as much as they did in the final product, and if it makes the game better or worse.

 Critical Research Failure: Mandus apparently got the Pig Mask while exploring an Aztec temple.
 But pigs aren't native to the Americas (peccaries are, but the mask clearly depicts a domesticated pig), and the design on the mask is very much not Aztec.
-It's more similar to Haida designs from North American tribes, which is a pretty big distance to get wrong.
+It's more similar to Haida designs from North American tribes, which is a pretty big distance to get wrongnote The Haida are from the North Pacific coast, in British Columbia and Alaska, very, very far away from the Aztec .
 For a game that obviously spent a while on researching industrial England, this seems less like a mistake and more like "Screw it, make it look foreign and intimidating".

 Fan Nickname: From the teaser trailer alone, the pig monster earned the nickname of Piggeh.